Keeping you safe – anti-social behaviour

 Domestic abuse

-This is any incident or pattern of incidents of controlling, coercive, threatening behaviour, violence or abuse between those aged 16 or over who are, or have been, intimate partners or family members regardless of gender or sexuality.
+• This is any incident or pattern of incidents of controlling, coercive, threatening behaviour, violence or abuse between those aged 16 or over who are, or have been, intimate partners or family members regardless of gender or sexuality.

-The abuse can encompass, but is not limited to: psychological, physical, sexual, financial, emotional.
+• The abuse can encompass, but is not limited to: psychological, physical, sexual, financial, emotional.

-If you are concerned about your safety or the safety of someone else, you must contact the police immediately.
+• If you are concerned about your safety or the safety of someone else, you must contact the police immediately.
 You can also report this directly to us.

 Graffiti

-If yes, please refer to our verbal abuse, intimidation and harassment section for guidance.
+• If the graffiti personally targeted towards you or your family, please refer to our verbal abuse, intimidation and harassment section for guidance.

-If the graffiti is abusive or racist, we will arrange to remove it within one working day.
+• If the graffiti is abusive or racist, we will arrange to remove it within one working day.

-If the graffiti is not on our land, please contact your local council who will arrange to get it removed.
+• If the graffiti is not on our land, please contact your local council who will arrange to get it removed.

 Loud noise and music

-We want everyone to enjoy living in their home and to be considerate of others around them.
-A neighbour playing loud music or making noise persistently can be considered anti-social behaviour.
+• A neighbour playing loud music or making noise persistently can be considered anti-social behaviour.

-First of all, try to speak with neighbour – they may not be aware they are disturbing you.
+• First of all, try to speak with neighbour – they may not be aware they are disturbing you.

-If that doesn’t work and the noise continues, you can report it to us.
+• If that doesn’t work and the noise continues, you can report it to us.
 We can arrange a meeting between you and your neighbour to try and resolve the situation.
-If you don’t feel safe approaching your neighbour, or you have tried and the situation has not improved, we can handle this for you
+If you don’t feel safe approaching your neighbour, or you have tried and the situation has not improved, we can handle this for you.

-What situations are not classed as ASB?
+What is not classed as ASB?

 Baby crying

-We wouldn’t consider a baby crying to be anti-social behaviour but if you have concerns about the welfare of a child, please contact us or the NSPCC.
+• We wouldn’t consider a baby crying to be anti-social behaviour but if you have concerns about the welfare of a child, please contact us or the NSPCC.

 Children playing

-Children playing in the street or communal areas – unless they are causing damage – is not anti social behaviour.
+• Children playing in the street or communal areas – unless they are causing damage – is not anti social behaviour.
 If you have children yourself, read our tips for reducing noise in the home at the bottom of this page.

 Dog barking

-If the situation doesn’t improve, we can arrange a meeting with your neighbour to try and reach agreement to resolve it.
+• If the situation doesn’t improve, we can arrange a meeting with your neighbour to try and reach agreement to resolve it.

-If you feel unsafe approaching your neighbour, or you have tried and the situation has not improved, our Community Safety Team can carry out an investigation in to your concerns – so please reach out to us.
+• If you feel unsafe approaching your neighbour, or you have tried and the situation has not improved, our Community Safety Team can carry out an investigation in to your concerns – so please reach out to us.
 If you have concerns about the welfare of a pet, you should contact the RSPCA.

 Footsteps

-If you still feel you are being disturbed, you can report this to us.
+• If you still feel you are being disturbed, you can report this to us.
 If the situation has not improved, we can arrange a meeting with your neighbour to try and reach agreement.

 General living sounds

-General living includes noise such as vacuuming, walking around, doors opening and closing, general conversations, or children playing and this is not anti-social behaviour.
+• General living includes noise such as vacuuming, walking around, doors opening and closing, general conversations, or children playing and this is not anti-social behaviour.

 How can I reduce noise?